-Design caught my attention 2 years ago when I studied at Hyper Island, Mobile Design & Development in Karlskrona, and it still has it.
+Design caught my attention some years ago when I studied at Hyper Island, Mobile Design & Development in Karlskrona, and it still has it.

 I'm a small guy but my interest in food is big, does that add up?

-I spend most of my time designing, reading design blogs etc. also I am addicted to music.
+I spend most of my time in Photoshop, reading design blogs etc. Also I love music and photography!